-The Indian Auto Expo, a biannual automobile event, has considerably expanded in size and turned in to an international event.
-Especially, the Auto Expo 2020, which will take place from February 7 - 12, 2020, will be focused on new auto technologies and innovation.
+Indian Auto Expo is one of the biggest automotive events in the country.
+Now, this bi-annual automotive event has considerably expanded in size and turned into an international event.
+The 2020 Auto Expo, which will take place from February 7th - 12th, 2020, will be focused on new auto technologies and innovation.
 Numerous automakers will grab this chance to showcase their new vehicles here.
 Below is a list of the upcoming cars at Auto Expo 2020.

 New Hyundai Creta